-Taking the foregoing into account, the Company has determined the recoverable amount through the value in use based on the estimated future cash flows from its ordinary activities, discounted at a rate that reflects current market valuations with respect to the value of money and the specific risks associated with the investment.
+Taking the foregoing into account, the Company determined in 2023 the recoverable amount through the value in use based on the estimated future cash flows from its ordinary activities, discounted at a rate that reflects current market valuations with respect to the value of money and the specific risks associated with the investment.

-The Company prepares 5-year cash flow forecasts, incorporating the best available estimates of income and expenses using sector forecasts, Girofibra and Ichem's historical results and future expectations (the company's budgets, business plans etc.) as well as macroeconomic indicators that reflect the current and foreseeable market situation.
-Another forecast estimate to also be considered has been the margin according to the nature of the business-product.
+The Company prepared 5-year cash flow forecasts, incorporating the best available estimates of income and expenses using sector forecasts, Girofibra and Ichem's historical results and future expectations (the company's budgets, business plans etc.) as well as macroeconomic indicators that reflected the current and foreseeable market situation at the end of the previous financial year.
+Another forecast estimate considered was the margin according to the nature of the business-product.

-The Company's management considers that the weighted average sales growth rate for the next 5 years is consistent with past experience, taking into account the expansion plans and the evolution of the macroeconomic indicators (inflation, GDP etc.).
+The Company's management considered a weighted average sales growth rate for the next 5 years consistent with past experience, taking into account the expansion plans and the evolution of the macroeconomic indicators (inflation, GDP etc.).

-For discounted cash flows, the weighted average cost of capital is used, which is determined after tax and is adjusted for country risk, the corresponding business risk and other variables dependent on the current market situation.
-The average discount rate at year end 2023 was 9% for Girofibra, S.L.U. and 13% for Ichem Sp.
-Zo.o.
+For discounted cash flows, the weighted average cost of capital was used, which is determined after tax and is adjusted for country risk, the corresponding business risk and other variables dependent on the market situation.
+The average discount rate at yearend 2023 was 9% for Girofibra, S.L.U. and 13% for Ichem Sp.
+Zo.o..

-Additionally, a terminal value is calculated based on the normalized cash flow of the last year forecast, to which a perpetual growth rate (terminal value "g") of 2% is applied, which under no circumstances exceeds the growth rates of previous years.
-The cash flow used to calculate the terminal value takes into account the investments required for future business continuity at the estimated growth rate.
+Additionally, a terminal value was calculated based on the normalized cash flow of the last year forecast, to which a perpetual growth rate (terminal value "g") of 2% was applied, which under no circumstances exceeded the growth rates of previous years.
+The cash flow used to calculate the terminal value took into account the investments required for future business continuity at the estimated growth rate.

-As a result of the impairment test carried out, an impairment of the Girofibra, S.L.U. shareholding has been revealed, amounting to 321,733 euros.
-Furthermore, as at 31 December 2023 it has become apparent that the recoverable value of the investment in Ichem exceeds its book value, consequently, it has not been necessary to carry out any valuation restatements due to impairment.
+As a result of the impairment test carried out at 31 December 2023, an impairment of the Girofibra, S.L.U. shareholding was revealed, amounting to 321,733 euros.